piknotech/SwiftCollections/README.md

 # SwiftCollections

 *SwiftCollections* is collection of handy, custom-written Swift collections.
 Not all of them are useful in every project, so this is rather a library of custom collections that may be suitable for specific tasks.
-For the sake of being apble to build it, it's nonetheless wrapped as a framework.
+For the sake of being able to build & test it, the files are nonetheless wrapped together as a static cocoa touch library of no further use.

 ## Documentation